What Is a Metronome and How Does It Work?

 Some contemporary musicians seem to agree.
 Drummer Ringo Starr, for instance, never plays with a click track.
 "Click tracks make me too tense," he says [source: Amendola].

 Besides turning you into a superhero musician, there are other benefits to using a metronome or click track.
 Multi-instrumentalist Ryan Taylor wouldn't have been able to pull off his experimental Ultralap project without using a click track.
 Taylor spent a year trading lap steel parts, live drum loops, synth overlays and other bits of music recorded to click tracks with bandmates Stacey Cargal and Mitchell Sosebee.
-"We did it all using e-mail," said Taylor.
+"We did it all using email," Taylor said.
 "Because of the click track, we were able to arrange parts and build compositions in a non-linear way" [source: Taylor].

 Whether you're using a click track to record music with a friend across the country or winding a pendulum metronome to work out the Suisse Orage passage in Liszt's "Années de pèlerinage," metronomes offer a sonic grid on which you can improvise and improve your playing.